Which Countertop is Easiest to Maintain?

 May 13, 2021

-Nobody wants to purchase a countertop that they have to spend hours maintaining each week.
+No one wants to buy a countertop that takes hours to maintain each week.

 - The kitchen is one of the messiest rooms in the home, which means that you are already going to be doing a lot of cleaning.